 - Prepare as much as possible the night before, packing the diaper bag, setting out clothes, etc.

 - Estimate how long it will take you to leave the house in the morning, then double it.

-- Follow the same morning routine (when possible) to help your kids know what to expect.
+- Follow the same morning and bedtime routine (when possible) to help your kids know what to expect.

 Challenge #3: Toddler acts like a baby.

 Once kids reach the toddler years, we often hear parents start using phrases like “C’mon, you’re a big boy!” when toddlers try and act like a baby.

 Unfortunately, many parents find that this doesn’t gain cooperation from the toddler, nor end the power struggle.
 And here’s why: